heygrady/blog/apps/blog-app/src/pages/posts/2025-12-01-evolving-a-tic-tac-toe-ai-in-your-browser.md

 import workerEvaluatorScriptUrl from "@neat-evolution/worker-evaluator/workerEvaluatorScript?worker&url";
 ```

-I had to modify the neat-evolution library code slightly to use these
+I modified the neat-evolution library to use these techniques, allowing for
-techniques, allowing for paths to be passed in from the outside.
-This was
+paths to be passed in from the outside.
+This was challenging to debug.
+Without
-challenging to debug.
-Without manual chunking the app would throw cryptic errors
+manual chunking the app would throw cryptic errors like `a is undefined`, which
-like `a is undefined`, which was caused by solid-js (which accesses the window
+was caused by SolidJS (which accesses the window object) being added to the same
-object) being added to the same chunk as some code the worker imported — workers
+chunk as some code the worker imported — workers don't have a `window` object,
-don't have a `window` object, so the minified code failed.
-After some trial and
+so the minified code failed.
+After some trial and error with Rollup's
-error with Rollup's `manualChunks` configuration, I was able to isolate the
+`manualChunks` configuration, I was able to isolate the worker code into
-worker code into separate chunks.
+separate chunks.

 ## Effective training

-A great deal of work went into how to encode the tictactoe board for the neural
+A great deal of work went into how to encode the Tic Tac Toe board for the
-network inputs and outputs.
-The board is represented as a flat array of 18
+neural network inputs and outputs.
+The board is represented as a flat array of
-one-hot encoded inputs with each input representing a cell on the board, 9 for
+18 one-hot encoded inputs with each input representing a cell on the board, 9
-the AI's pieces and 9 for the opponents pieces.
+for the AI's pieces and 9 for the opponents pieces.
 There are 9 outputs, one for
 each cell on the board, representing the AI's confidence in placing a piece in
 that cell.
 The highest output value is chosen as the AI's move.